semasuka/Income-classification/README.md

 │   ├── gif_streamlit.gif           <- gif file used in the README.
 │   ├── heatmap.png                 <- heatmap image used in the README.
 │   ├── Income_classification.png   <- banner image used in the README.
+│   ├── environment.yml             <- list of all the dependencies with their versions(for conda environment).
 │   ├── roc.png                     <- ROC image used in the README.
 │
 ├── pandas_profile_file